DAB0mB/radial-snake/manuals/templates/step5.md

 In this step we will be creating all the necessary geometry shapes to form a snake; we're basically implementing the right infrastructure so in the next step we will be able to implement the game screen with ease.
 What exactly do I mean by "geometry shapes"?
 Well, our snake will be made out of circles, and lines.
 If we don't press any buttons at all, the snake should move forward at a straight line, and once we press on one of the arrow keys, the snake should move in a circular motion.
 Not only we want to draw the screen on the canvas, we also want to be able to detect collision with other snakes, since this is a "Tron" style game where we gonna fight against an opponent.

 Keep in mind that a computer's precision is limited due its [binary representation in memory](https://en.wikipedia.org/wiki/Memory_cell_(binary)).
 We need to take into consideration that there might be a significant deviation when detecting collisions and intersections between geometry shapes, especially when elapsed time is not always guaranteed to stay precise.
-To handle these deviation issues, we're gonna create some utility functions and place then as an extension for the `Number` prototype:
+To handle these deviation issues, we're gonna create some utility functions and place then in a new module called `Utils`:

 {{{diff_step 5.1}}}